tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 [Send message]

-[Valeria is typing.]
+[Valeria is typing...]

-Valeria: "I'm in the meeting room, come over if you want, and we can go through it together :), okay?"
+Valeria: "I'm in the meeting room, come over if you are available now, and we can go through it together :), is it okay?"

-"I better send it to you, I have the estimates now" [Typing...]
+"I better send it to you, I have the estimates n..."

-"I have to leave a little earlier today, but I'll send it to you through chat" [Typing...]
+[Typing...]

 "Okay, I'm on my way now!"